Isetnt2/asciiCam/README.md

 # asciiCam
-A python programm to create an ascii filter for webcams. \n
+A python programm to create an ascii filter for webcams.

-Requirements: \n
+Requirements:

-  Linux \n
+    Linux

-  V4l2loopback \n
+    V4l2loopback

-  openCV \n
+    openCV

-  Pillow(A fork of PIL) \n
+    Pillow(A fork of PIL)

-  pyfakewebcam \n
+    pyfakewebcam

- What happens: \n
+ What happens:

-  Caputures a frame from the webcam default is /dev/video0 \n Takes that frame and turns it into asciiArt which it saves as a txt file \n Turning that txt file and turning it into a jpeg thanks to OpenCV and saves it as a Jpeg \n Pushes/Writes that jpeg to the virtual dummy webcam created by v4l2 \n Repeat \n
+    Caputures a frame from the webcam default is /dev/video0

+    Takes that frame and turns it into asciiArt which it saves as a txt file

+    Turning that txt file and turning it into a jpeg thanks to OpenCV and saves it as a Jpeg

+    Pushes/Writes that jpeg to the virtual dummy webcam created by v4l2

+    Repeat

 Default file names are content.txt/.jpeg